ABOUT THE PRC

 Wanda has lived in the Philipsburg area for over 40 years!
 She has been on the PRC board for the past 2 years.
 "I love Philipsburg for the memories I have of the bustling excitement on Front Street, lunch with my mom at The Little Restaurant, Grattans for a soda pop, enjoying the bowling alley and skating rink.
 I look forward to and believe in the future of Philipsburg."

-Theresa was born and raised in Philipsburg.
-She has been apart of the community for the past 24 years.
-She joined the PRC board in August of 2020.
-She says on what makes Philipsburg special, "Philipsburg has a rich and interesting history, some beautiful architecture, charming characters, easy access to wilderness, and all four seasons!"
+Tess was born and raised in Philipsburg and has been a part of the community off and on her entire life.
+She joined the PRC board in August 2020 after moving back home from a stint in Idaho; she is also president of the Philipsburg Historical Foundation and editor of the Philipsburg Journal.
+Regarding what makes Philipsburg special, Tess says, "Philipsburg has a rich and romantic history, beautiful architecture, charming characters, easy access to wilderness, and all four seasons!
+For starters."

 Rebecca is a lifelong Philipsburg-area resident.
 She is entering the second year on the PRC board and is also on the board of the Rowland Theatre.
 "I grew up going to the Rowland Theatre, shopping in downtown Philipsburg and knowing the people I would pass on the street.
 Philipsburg has that special small town, hometown quality, and I am grateful and happy to be a part of the effort to revitalize this beautiful town, which is steeped in history and community."